vancluever/terraform-provider-acme/docs/resources/registration.md

 name is stable and more than likely will not change until a later major version of the provider, if at all.

--> Keep in mind that when using this resource along with `acme_certificate` within the same configuration, a change in the provider-level `server_url` (example: from the Let's Encrypt staging to production environment) within the same Terraform state will result in a resource failure, as Terraform will attempt to look for the account in the wrong CA. Consider different workspaces per environment, and/or using [multiple provider instances][multiple-provider-instances].
+-> Keep in mind that when using this resource along with [`acme_certificate`][resource-certificate] within the same configuration, a change in the provider-level `server_url` (example: from the Let's Encrypt staging to production environment) within the same Terraform state will result in a resource failure, as Terraform will attempt to look for the account in the wrong CA. Consider different workspaces per environment, and/or using [multiple provider instances][multiple-provider-instances].

 [multiple-provider-instances]: https://www.terraform.io/docs/configuration/providers.html#alias-multiple-provider-configurations
+[resource-certificate]: ./certificate.md

 ## Example